Divine Hiddenness: If a loving God existed, would God ensure we know it?

 Some resistant non-theists, upon coming to belief, would immediately reject loving relationship.

-This is relevant because God's specified motivation to ensure x would believe is to allow for relationship, and that motivation is lost insofar as God knows that x would immediately reject relationship even with belief.1
+This is relevant because God's specified motivation to ensure a given person would believe is to allow for relationship, and that motivation is lost insofar as God knows that the given person would immediately reject relationship even while becoming a theist.

 • Robert T. Lehe (Philosophy professor at North Central College): “Given the complicated psychology of the process of moving toward religious commitment, it is by no means obvious that the most effective way for God to move a person to desire conversion involves the shortest possible path to belief that God exists.” [“A Response to the Argument from the Reasonableness of Nonbelief,” Faith and Philosophy 21(2) (2004): 163.]